-Start posting your stories on HS Insider in four easy steps:
+Start posting your stories on HS Insider in three easy steps:

-High School Insider staff are able to come and visit groups of students who are interested in sharing their stories on our platform and learning about our other events and opportunities.
-For schools outside of the greater Los Angeles area, we can arrange for conference calls or virtual classroom visits.
-Schedule your visit by filling out this quick google form here.
-If you want to present to your class, check out the 2018-2019 school visit presentation here.
+High School Insider staff are able to schedule video calls with classes or groups of students who are interested in sharing their stories on our platform and learning about our other events and opportunities.
+Schedule a call by emailing three dates and times that would work for your group to firstname.lastname@example.org.
+If you want to present to your class, check out the 2020-2021 school visit presentation here.